 Some of these are also handy for the backpack.

 A milkshake by the sea – as per our top picture, a curry in an Indian dinner – whatever you both enjoy.

 Memories are made at meal-times

-Over a meal is a great time to bond with your child.
+Meal time is a great time to bond with your child.

-My son’s goal is to get to the Eiffel Tower, and I most certainly we will be packing a French-style picnic with Brie cheese and Baguettes and other goodies that we can share on the grass, with the awesome tower structure looming over our heads – well near enough with a good camera angle!
+My son’s goal is to get to the Eiffel Tower, and I most certainly know we will be packing a French-style picnic with Brie Cheese and Baguettes and other goodies that we can share on the grass, with the awesome tower structure looming over our heads – well near enough with a good camera angle!